cbinwani/ApromoreCore8.0/README.md

 - Remove any pre-existing database configuration `$KARAF_HOME/etc/org.ops4j.datasource-apromore.cfg`.
 - Use `feature:add-repo` and `feature-install` as described in the previous section to start Apromore.

+### Notes
+- To use a different database password, name, or user: edit `$APROMORE_HOME/features/src/main/feature/feature.xml` and modify the contents of the element `<feature name="apromore-datasource-mysql">`.

 ## LDAP
 These instructions are specific to the University of Melbourne's central authentication server, but should provide a reasonable example for other LDAP services.